stephancill/stupid-wallet/CONTRIBUTING.md

 - If the provider doesn’t appear in a DApp: check the console logs in the page, content script, and background.
 - If modals render unstyled: make sure you rebuilt `web-ui` and that the Shadow DOM variables are injected (see `shadowHost.ts`).
 - If you see `ReferenceError: process` from third‑party code in the content script, the Vite config defines `process.env`/`global` shims; ensure you’re using the repo’s `web-ui/vite.config.ts`.
+- If Xcode shows script sandbox denials when building the web‑ui: either disable `ENABLE_USER_SCRIPT_SANDBOXING` for the `safari` target, or add proper Input/Output file lists to the Run Script phase.

 ### Roadmap